-It gives you time to exfoliate and dry skin brush (which is brilliant for increasing lymphatic drainage and getting rid of waterlogged tissues), whack on a face and hair mask and do your gradual glow (or biscuit and wee cream as my daughters call it), hop into bed and get cracking on a beach read that will take your mind off all the things that usually keep you awake at night.
+It gives you time to exfoliate and dry skin brush (which is brilliant for increasing lymphatic drainage and getting rid of waterlogged tissues), whack on a face and hair mask and do your gradual glow, hop into bed and get cracking on a beach read that will take your mind off all the things that usually keep you awake at night.

 You’ll have eaten beautifully, digestion will be great (whack in a probiotic if you’re not already on one to help with that), worked out until your limbs feel all wobbly and virtuous and you'll drift off into a deep, REM sleep.

 Much of the groundwork we do during the day needs the night-time to really allow your best results to take hold.